vczh-libraries/Document/README.md

 ## Supported C++ Core Language Features

+- Flags
   - **Not Care**: The syntax is parsed (if checked) but the semantic is not important, because it doesn't take effect in type inferencing.
   - **Ignored**: My implementation does not match the standard, but this only lead to inaccuracy in overloading.
 Since I accept not fully resolved overloading symbols and display multiple links at the same time.
   - (not supported yet): I will implement it later.
   - Need test: I even forget if I have implemented it or not.
   - [ ]: No plan yet.

 - [C++11](https://en.wikipedia.org/wiki/C%2B%2B11)
   - [x] Rvalue references and move constructors